ShadowKing47/TDRF/README.md

 The Repository consists of a Tensorflow backed Timeseries Predictive model for Predicting the future temperature and Pressure of an electric Motor.
-The model takes input of previous 10 Readings an provides output for the future timestamp
+The model takes input of previous 10 Readings an provides output for the future timestamp The entire system is integrated with a Django Rest Framework (DRF) backend to expose a simple API for interacting with the model

 Step 1.
 Clone the repo